ZZ-Cat/CRSFforArduino/README.md

 ## Compatible development boards

-Here is a list of target development boards CRSFforArduino is compatible with:
+Here is a list of target development boards CRSF for Arduino is compatible with:

 - SAMD21 based boards:
   - Adafruit Feather M0 & variants